s-andrews/BamQC/README.md

 Compile
 =
-To compile the source code of BamQC, JDK 1.6+ and the package Ant are required.
-Ant can be downloaded at the web site https://ant.apache.org/ .
+To compile the source code of BamQC, a Java Compiler (JDK v1.6, v1.7, v1.8, https://www.java.com/en/download/) and the package Ant (https://ant.apache.org/) are required.
+The correct installation of these two packages can be tested by typing the commands:

+	# Test for the Java Compiler
+	javac -version
+	# Example of output:
+	# > javac 1.7.0_85

+	# Test for Ant
+	ant
+	# Example of output if no build.xml is located in the same folder
+	# > Buildfile: build.xml does not exist!
+	# > Build failed

-Once Ant is installed, BamQC can be easily built using the following commands:
+BamQC can be easily built using the following commands:

 	# Move to the folder of BamQC
 	cd Path/To/BamQC/SourceCode/